 Things to be Aware of When Growing Herbs in Florida

-Knowing the zone of hardiness Florida is located in is crucial in determining the most suitable herbs that can be cultivated.
+Knowing the zone of hardiness in Florida is crucial in determining the most suitable herbs that can be cultivated.

 It could be the difference between an herb garden growing and producing an abundance of yield or not producing anything.